 Craft Room Tour via Songbird

-I don’t know any crafter or DIYer that doesn’t have unfinished projects.
-But what do you do with all the unfinished projects you have piling up?
 I love this idea from Shrimp Salad Circus.
-Use a rolling cart and inexpensive plastic bins to store all of the pieces and tools.
+Use a rolling cart and inexpensive clear containers to store all of the pieces and tools.
 If you need to tidy up, it’s as simple as clasping the lid and pushing the cart out of sight.

 How to organize a small craft room: Organize unfinished projects on a rolling cart